 tailings cover the slopes of the Oquirrh Mountains.

 Looking east as we begin the trip around the

 Sidewinder is only 0.6 miles long.
 It will climb less than

 100 vertical feet, then descend a bit before ending on the northern side

 of Diamondback.
-From here, you can turn left to climb up and over the hill
+From here, you can keep to the left to climb uphill.
+The Bonneville

 for a loop ride.